tai18aluettich/wptest/wp-content/plugins/capability-manager-enhanced/readme.txt

 * Feel free to <a href="https://publishpress.com/contact/">submit a help ticket</a> if you can't find an answer in the documentation or forum here.

 == Changelog ==

+= 1.7 - 28 Mar 2019 =
+  * Feature : New right sidebar setting: "Type-Specific Capabilities" for selected post types (without activating Press Permit Core).
+  * Feature : New right sidebar setting: "Taxonomy-Specific Capabilities" ensures a distinct manage capability for selected taxonomies
+  * Feature : New right sidebar setting: "Detailed Taxonomy Capabilities" causes term assign, edit and deletion capabilities to be required and credited separate from management capability
+  * Feature : WooCommerce - Ensure orders can be edited or added based on edit_shop_orders / create_shop_orders capability
+  * Change : Lockout safeguard (preventing read capability removal) is bypassed if role has no WP admin / edit capabilities, or if it has "dashboard_lockout_ok" capability
+  * Compat : Press Permit: new plugin page slugs in Press Permit Core 2.7

 = 1.6.1 =
   * Feature : Prevent read capability from being removed from a standard role